Demographics

 TOTAL POPULATION: 7.7 MILLION

-That’s more than the combined populations of Alaska, Hawaii, Idaho, Maine, Montana, North Dakota, South Dakota, Vermont and Wyoming!
+That’s more than the combined populations of Alaska, Hawaii, Maine, Montana, North Dakota, South Dakota, Vermont and Wyoming!
 The rapid influx of residents made the Dallas Region one of the fastest-growing U.S. metros over the past decade.

 NEARLY 1.3 MILLION RESIDENTS